beetecu/chatgptTemplate/README.md

 \```bash
 git clone https://github.com/beetecu/chatgptTemplate.git
-cd chatgptTemplate
+cd chatgptTemplate/server
 npm install
 npm start
 \```

 ## Usage

-Once the server is running, you can access the chatbot interface at `http://localhost:9000`.
+Once the server is running, you can access the chatbot interface at `http://localhost:8000`.
 Enter your questions or comments in the chat input field and receive responses from ChatGPT.

 Instructions for the chatbot's specialization (in this example, cocktails) should be placed in the `uploads` folder.
 This setup allows the chatbot to provide contextually relevant and specialized responses based on the provided instructions.